AbuShawarib/gpuMonitor/README.md

 A monitor for gpu basic stats.
 Currently work with nvidia proprietary driver only.
 Disclaimer: I'm new to programming, pull requests for cleaner code / faster / more features are welcomed.

+Dependinces:
+gtk+3, python3, python3-gi.

 This program licensed is under GNU GPLv3.
-Read license file for more info.
+Read the license file for more info.

 This program uses a slightly modified version of "Python bindings for the NVML library" to work with python3.
 Here's the license for the file: